fabcoins-dot-info/fabcoins.info/_alerts/2015-07-04-spv-mining.md

 ##Summary

-Your bitcoins are safe if you received them in transactions confirmed before 2015-07-15 12:00 UTC.
+Your fabcoins are safe if you received them in transactions confirmed before 2015-07-15 12:00 UTC.

 However, there has been a problem with a planned upgrade.
-For bitcoins received later than the time above, confirmation scores are significantly less reliable then they usually are for users of certain software:
+For fabcoins received later than the time above, confirmation scores are significantly less reliable then they usually are for users of certain software:

 - **Lightweight ([SPV][SPV]) wallet users** should wait an additional {{confs}}
 confirmations more than you would normally wait.
 Electrum users, please see [this note][electrum note].
-- **Bitcoin Core 0.9.4 or earlier users** should wait an additional {{confs}} confirmations more than you would normally wait or upgrade to [Bitcoin Core 0.10.2][bitcoin core].
+- **Fabcoin Core 0.9.4 or earlier users** should wait an additional {{confs}} confirmations more than you would normally wait or upgrade to [Fabcoin Core 0.10.2][fabcoin core].
-- **Web wallet users** should wait an additional {{confs}} confirmations more than you would normally wait, unless you know for sure that your wallet is secured by Bitcoin Core 0.9.5 or later.
+- **Web wallet users** should wait an additional {{confs}} confirmations more than you would normally wait, unless you know for sure that your wallet is secured by Fabcoin Core 0.9.5 or later.
-- **Bitcoin Core 0.9.5 or later users are unaffected.**  (Note:
+- **Fabcoin Core 0.9.5 or later users are unaffected.**  (Note:
-[upgrade to 0.10.2][bitcoin core] is recommended due to denial-of-service vulnerabilities unrelated to this alert.)
+[upgrade to 0.10.2][fabcoin core] is recommended due to denial-of-service vulnerabilities unrelated to this alert.)

 ##Miners